-Le Guin’s story allows audiences to reflect on science fiction’s unique role in American culture, as a conduit for our utopian dreams, apocalyptic fears, and tempestuous romance with technology.
-Le Guin, by elevating science fiction from mind candy to serious speculation, has given permission to younger mainstream writers like Michael Chabon, Zadie Smith, and Jonathan Lethem to explore fantastic elements in their work.
+Le Guin first began publishing in the mid-1960s, and soon became known for her cultural sophistication and artistry.
+Her work has often depicted futuristic or imaginary alternative worlds in politics, the natural environment, gender, religion, sexuality, and ethnography.
+Le Guin, by elevating science fiction from mind candy to serious speculation, gave permission to younger mainstream writers like Michael Chabon, Zadie Smith, and David Mitchell to explore fantastic elements in their work.

 In 2014 Le Guin was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters.
 In 2002 she won a PEN/Malamud Award for “excellence in a body of short fiction.”